The County...on the Move! PEC's Transportation Master Plan & Cycling Master Plan

 The County has a unique opportunity to promote itself as an alternative to cottage country and Niagara.
 To be successful, we need to continue to position ourselves as a place to slow down and enjoy the local wines, produce, art, environment, and general pace of life.
 Kayak, cycle, sail, etc. As others have said, slow traffic down, reduce speed limits, support cycling via signage and smooth and wide pavement on roads.
 Most county roads are currently hazardous to cyclists due to pavement conditions and hostile vehicle drivers who seem to believe that it’s their duty to literally run cyclists off the roads.
 We need to educate drivers to share the roads respectfully.

-Mark Holtshousen about 4 years ago
+Mark Holtshousen over 4 years ago

 I agree wholeheartedly with Gerry Jenkisons' comments and would echo the positive note about the success of resurfacing the Millennium Trail which I pedal several times a year, especially the newly completed lowland section through Hillier.
 The addition of infrastructure such as the interpretive panels for wetland wildlife and the rest areas and innovative tool centre in Wellington.
 The economic benefits of this work are already paying off as entrepreneurs have used this corridor to rent bicycles and e-bikes and lead guided bicycle tours to the wineries.
 Without the smoothing, the trail would have been too precarious for the bachelorettes on bicycles after alcoholic drink tastings at 3 or 4 venues!
 I know some youth who were able to use the trail on motorcycle to get to their jobs.
 To promote recreational bicycling without revealing all of the "secret beaches" and dirt roads only us locals know, could Shire Hall provide me with information about which little lanes are public access?
 I do a lot of exploring on two wheels and leading my County Outings groups on foot "off-road" and often the entrance to a grassy lane (and even paved dead-end roads) have been posted "No Trespassing" by those who own the land adjacent to the road.
 Obviously the rural residents don't want city tourists flocking in, but if the road is public I should not be intimidated by signs trying to make it look private!
 For example, some offshoot lanes along Green Point Road, Morrison Point Road and Long Point Road.
 Rugged mountain biking isn't for everyone, but there have been biking clubs maintaining the trails and signs at Macaulay Mountain Conservation Area and there is great potential to attract this extreme sport community to the South Shore areas where ATV's and Jeeps run wild.
 I would challenge Harold's comment that highways were designed for automobiles; don't forget that roads were originally for horses and bicycles.
 Gentrification of The County has been going on for more years than we thought!
 Those who want the simple life are getting pushed out.
 Right now it might pay to watch the Montreal news as Maire Valérie Plante is taking heat for turning vehicle traffic away from commercial streets to allow pedestrians and bicycles a safe right-of-way.
 I say yay, build it and they will come!
 Cyclists are good people and bike paths are long overdue.
 Promoting bicycling should be part of a greater vision in preserving PEC's pastoral scenic back roads, not allowing them to build endless rows of houses, and to keep our air clean and reduce traffic noise.
 A tall order like that requires good leadership.
 This consultation is a good start.
 Thank you.

-Phillip Norton about 4 years ago
+Phillip Norton over 4 years ago

 When is the next meeting planned for (can I be automatically be notified vis email).

-David Lloyd about 4 years ago
+David Lloyd over 4 years ago

 I would love to see some "Share the Road" signs on all of the main County roads, especially near curves, where visibility is not good.
 Right now, some roads, such as CR 7, are being resurfaced but not the shoulders.
 This means that cyclists and motorists must share the road.
 Some roads are so bad that cyclists have to ride practically in the middle of the road.
 I’m thinking of the road in Waupoos, between the church and CR 13.
 I also think that it would be interesting for local newspapers and/or County Radio to write/talk more about cycling with the purpose of educating and entertaining both motorists and cyclists.
 Thank you for this opportunity.

-Karole Marois about 4 years ago
+Karole Marois over 4 years ago

 I live in Cherry Valley and County Road 10 through our village is becoming like the 401 and it is becoming very dangerous to enter and exit my driveway.
 The speeding is out of control, and the traffic is ridiculous.
 Seldom is speeding enforced.
 I would like to see enforced 40km in all County towns.
 I think traffic should be highly considered when approving developments – specifically Quinte Isle – because the road through Cherry Valley is the main and quickest way to get there.
 As it's already super busy I can't imagine what 300+ more cars will feel like – for safety and for noise.
 CYCLING should be given high priority throughout the County – with a safe infrastructure in place – and marketing cyclists seems to a good fit for the County brand.
 On the Millennium Trail, I think ATV's spoil the opportunity for quiet contemplation and connecting to nature when walking.
 I think think the trail should be reserved for walking and cycling ONLY.

-Katowake about 4 years ago
+Katowake over 4 years ago

 Pedestrian & bike traffic should be encouraged in historic villages.
 Traffic islands, antique lighting & interlocking brick with historical plaques would calm main streets.
 Picton to Sandbanks dedicated Bike lane similar to Millennium Trail would also encourage conservation & development.